 Ensure protections for those most in need—reforms should take into account the needs of those most reliant on Social Security and those who have difficulty postponing retirement.

 Recognize the value of Social Security’s core elements—Social Security should continue to reward work.
-The key elements of Social Security’s successful program structure should be preserved: progressiveIn taxation, a situation in which people with lower income pay a smaller percentage of their income than do people with higher income., defined benefits that cannot be outlived; inflation protection; and benefits related to earnings.
+The key elements of Social Security’s successful program structure should be preserved: progressive, defined benefits that cannot be outlived; inflation protection; and benefits related to earnings.

 Make improvements to reflect today’s workforce—an updated Social Security program must address the economic and demographic changes over the last 85 years to be able to respond to the needs of future beneficiaries and their families.